top of page

 KEEP2: Establishing an Indigenous Guidance Council on Healing and Interconnectedness for Previously Incarcerated Indigenous Women, Men, and 2SLGBTQQIA+ People

-This project aims to take an action-oriented, community-based approach to understanding the perspectives of previously incarcerated Indigenous women, men, and 2SLGBTQQIA+ people, as well as service providers at Indigenous and criminal justice advocacy organizations.
+We took an action-oriented, community-based approach to understanding the perspectives of previously incarcerated Indigenous women, men, and 2SLGBTQQIA+ people, as well as service providers at Indigenous and criminal justice advocacy organizations.
 Using Indigenous research methods, this project will establish an Ontario-wide Indigenous guidance council to inform the design and delivery of research activities to ensure balanced power dynamics, increased trust, and a sense of project ownership.
 To facilitate reciprocal relationships and rapport building, care packages that were created with community input will be given to partners to distribute to previously incarcerated clients.

 Funded by Canadian Institute for Health Research: Indigenous Gender and Wellness Team Grant